bbauska/W3Cx-1of5-CSS.0x/README.md

 -   If text wraps to a new line, by default it does so differently dependent on whether you are dealing with Chinese or Japanese.

--   And we could continue\...
+-   And we could continue...

 Therefore, you should always ensure that the correct language is specified in the lang attribute on the html tag, to indicate the default language of the page.
 And if you have passages in another language inside the page, you should put a lang attribute on markup that surrounds them, too.